ian34/tokenBucket/README.md

-go-tokenBucket
+tokenBucket
 ==============

-A simple token bucket scheme for rate limiting
+A simple token bucket scheme for rate limiting in Go.